SarthakMakhija/tech-lessons-posts/content/en/blog/assertions_crate_in_rust/index.md

 We are implementing `MembershipAssertion` for any `T` where T implements [AsRef<str>](https://doc.rust-lang.org/std/convert/trait.AsRef.html) and [Debug](https://doc.rust-lang.org/std/fmt/trait.Debug.html) trait.

 Jim Blandy in the book [Programming Rust](https://www.oreilly.com/library/view/programming-rust-2nd/9781492052586/?_gl=1*14ve435*_ga*MTQxOTMyMjU5Ni4xNjg5MjQ4Mjgy*_ga_092EL089CH*MTcwNTgzNjI5OC4zOS4xLjE3MDU4MzYzMDQuNTQuMC4w) says: when a type implements `AsRef<U>`, that means you can borrow a `reference of U` from the type.
-This means, if a type `T` implements `AsRef<str>` we should be able to borrow a `reference of str` from the type `T`.
+This means, if a type implements `AsRef<str>` we should be able to borrow a `reference of str` from that type.

 In Rust, both `String` and `&str` type implements `AsRef<str>` which means all the methods of `MembershipAssertion` are now available on `String` and `&str`.
 Please find the reference [here](https://doc.rust-lang.org/std/convert/trait.AsRef.html#:~:text=Since%20both%20String%20and%20%26str,accept%20both%20as%20input%20argument).

 We need the `T` to implement `Debug` trait because we are formatting it in the `panic` macro.

-With this change, we can remove our original implementation of `MembershipAssertion` for `String` and `&str` types.

-A couple of things before we move on:
+Quick revisit:
 - Rust allows implementing a trait for any `T`.
 This is called *blanket trait implementation*.
 In our case, we are implementing `MembershipAssertion` for a constrained `T`.
 - The trait `AsRef` provides a lot of flexibility in the function signature.
 The method [open](https://doc.rust-lang.org/std/fs/struct.File.html#method.open) in